 “I came here from a different country.
 Living and working in residence helped me meet lots of people and learn about Canadian culture.”

 A place for smudging

 If you want to smudge in residence, you can do so in Room 119 or in your suite.
 Email us with the date and time you’d like to smudge, so we can speak to your roommate or ensure Room 119 is available.
 You need to have your own medicine and supplies.

 You can also smudge in kihêw waciston, the Indigenous Centre on campus.
 If you are smudging here, staff can provide you with sage or sweet grass.

 Diversity-related resources on campus

-Advisors and staff in International Students can answer your questions about international study and help with the adjustment to university life in a new country.
-We offer encouragement, provide cultural and academic support and direct you to resources that will help make your international education adventure a success.
+International student and immigration specialists at MacEwan International can answer academic and immigration-related questions.
+We provide cultural and academic support and can direct you to resources that will help make your international education journey a success.

 780-497-5397 | firstname.lastname@example.org, City Centre Campus10700 – 104 AvenueEdmonton, AB